Relationships Between Internet Usage and Learning Organization Characteristics in American and Thai Universities

 The involvement of the faculty in utilizing the connections of the Internet for teaching, research and consulting are also discussed based on the findings.
 For example, it is important that business school faculty should be aggressively engaged in learning Internet tools and work applications in order to implement innovative approaches on how to use technology for leveraging resources and group dynamics.
 In the final discussion, because of the limitations of this research, future research is recommended by expanding the studies to different types of schools within the universities.

 Buranasin, Busaya, "Relationships Between Internet Usage and Learning Organization Characteristics in American and Thai Universities" (2001).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 17.